dcunited001/dcunited001.github.io/_posts/2016-05-16-the-paradox-of-creativity.md

 lucky, you identify something truly new that can be recombinated with everything applicable.
 These gems may require excruciating introspection and magnificent insight.
-Being capable of this kind of creativity is a skill!
-Some have a talent for it, but it can be practiced, improved and understood.
+Being capable of this kind of creativity is an exceedingly rare skill!
+Some have a talent for it, but it can also be practiced, improved and understood.
 It is not some mysticism only possible for eccentrics.

 ### Life is Miracle Grow for Creatives